 And in her role, that’s exactly what she does.
 Every day.
 She loves talking about revenue without any of the baggage and seeing leadership teams play with new language and frameworks and begin to chart a different course.
 She will tell you that the sector is filled with people who see something broken in the world and decide “it doesn’t have to be like that.”
 This is why she says that doing this is some of the most fun she has ever had professionally.

-In addition to her work at RevJen, Amy passionately serves on the board of The Water Project in New Hampshire and is on the faculty for the MJ Murdock Charitable Trust’s Essentials of Development program.
+In addition to her work at RevJen, Amy has served on the board of The Water Project in New Hampshire and is on the faculty for the MJ Murdock Charitable Trust’s Essentials of Development program.

-When she isn’t serving the nonprofit sector, you will find Amy spending time with her daughter, her “person” Chris, her two bonus kids, and her new “fluff ball” dog.
-Chris shares her wanderlust, and they are looking forward to a post-vaccination life that will include excursions, mountain biking and paddleboarding.
+When she isn’t serving the nonprofit sector, you will find Amy spending time with her talented daughter, her “person” Chris, her two bonus kids, and her “fluff ball” dog.
+Chris shares her wanderlust, and they enjoy excursions, mountain biking and paddleboarding.
 And road trips.
 And singing on road trips.

 Lovely.
 Told ya.